 When that deal fell through, this alternative emerged and was first mentioned at our October 2016 MICA meeting.
 The site plan retains some of the original Toyota features: the main building is close to the street with a reduced setback, parking is to the side and rear, there is a nice street landscape plan and a buffer to the rear.
-The designers feel it does not really look like a typical storage unit from the front; though we note there will be some garage door units in the rear building.
+The designers feel it does not really look like a typical storage unit from the front; though we note there will be some garage door units in the rear building, perhaps the best and certainly less visible location for these.
 Access to parking and the storage units will be through a secure key code system, with one egress on RT 25 and two on Tudor Lane.
 Cube Smart officials claim these projects generate very little traffic and, of course, absolutely no additional schoolchildren, making it quite tax positive.

 One major objection voiced when MICA members reviewed these plans in detail at our February 2017 meeting was: “But it’s NOT a restaurant!”
 An understandable disappointment, which we will strive to resolve elsewhere.

 Another major member concern involved the eviction process for delinquent storage unit renters.
 We are all too familiar with the heartbreaking and often disgusting method of residential evictions on display on a regular basis, wherein a home’s contents are simply piled curbside and left to be ransacked by vulture-like passersby until the Town of Brookhaven can remove the resultant debris.
 We have been assured that this will NEVER be the process at this storage facility, as the owner/operator is fully responsible for removal and disposal of abandoned contents as outlined in all rental agreements.